Key Takeaways

 Tools and Services to Help Ensure Data Privacy and Security

-Understanding the importance of data privacy and security guide your choices for the right tools to protect sensitive data and maintain trust with patients and stakeholders.
+Understanding the importance of data privacy and security guides your choices for the right tools to protect sensitive data and maintain trust with patients and stakeholders.
 For starters:

-• Compliance and Monitoring: Ensuring that privacy policies are followed and personal data is handled correctly.
+- Compliance and Monitoring: Ensuring that privacy policies are followed and personal data is handled correctly.
 Regular audits, compliance checks, and monitoring help your organization respond to security threats and maintain data integrity and confidentiality.
+Treating compliance as a continuous activity—as in USDM Cloud Assurance—keeps validated systems in a constant state of audit readiness rather than scrambling before each inspection.

 Considerations for Outsourcing Data Privacy and Security